portfoliojuanberrios/GARV-BI/README.md

-# GARV-BI 1.0: Global Academic Record and Verification Framework
+# GARV-BI 1.0 Framework: Global Academic Record and Verification based on Blockchain and IPFS

-**GARV-BI (Global Academic Record and Verification)** is an open-source framework designed to securely manage and verify academic records using blockchain technology.
+**GARV-BI (Global Academic Record and Verification based on Blockchain and IPFS)** is an open-source framework designed to securely manage and verify academic records using blockchain technology.
 It leverages zkEVM for privacy-preserving smart contracts, Decentralized Identifiers (DIDs) for global student identification, and IPFS for decentralized file storage.

 ## Features